 The dream of Ninja Mom started almost 20 years ago when Ren Hanámi began creating a female ninja action hero called Ninja Girl.
 Ren referred to her as a She-ro—A sexy crime fighter inspired by the comic book characters SHADO from The Green Arrow series and SHI by Billy Tucci.
 Several years and outlines later Ninja Girl morphed into Ninja Mom, a do-gooder mom with some substantial secrets.
-The family movie series begins with a trilogy about Ninja Mom protecting her brilliant scientist husband from a corporate band of thugs, who are after his latest discovery that could change the world; all while raising a 13 year old tomboy daughter, precocious 6-year-old son and a toddler daughter.
+The Ninja Mom script is written by Ren and has been selected in the semi-finals of the UCLA Extension Feature Film Writing Competition.

 The Creative Team

 Ren is greatly influenced by her multi-cultural family, especially the strong ties to her Hawaiian heritage.
 One of Ren's most important on-going roles is as the television host and spokesperson for AAA Hawaii.
+On her father's side she is part of the Clan Hannay Society and writing a screenplay called Sorbie Princess inspired by the clan's ancient Sorbie Castle in the south west of Scotland.
 She is also the National Chairman of the SAG-AFTRA Asian Pacific American Media Committee.

 Nathan has composed for the CD interactive games, "The Muppet Treasure Island" and "The Return to Zork."
 For television, Nathan has worked on the popular animated series "Eekstravanza," as well as "China Beach," and "The Excellent Adventures of Bill and Ted."
 Nathan's movie credits include scoring Jackie Chan's Who Am I? and the Asian versions of Rumble in the Bronx and First Strike.
 He worked with Hans Zimmer on The Last Days for DreamWorks, which won the Academy Award for Best Documentary.